grackle-project/grackle/doc/source/Installation.rst

       With that said, if you compile Grackle as a shared library in a cmake build, an example-binary **might** try to use a copy of a shared grackle library found in a directory specified by ``LD_LIBRARY_PATH``/``DYLD_LIBRARY_PATH`` if one exists.
       The exact behavior may be platform dependent and also depends on whether CMake instructs the linker to use RPATH or RUNPATH (this is not spacified by the cmake docs).

+In order to verify that Grackle is fully functional, you can try :ref:`running the test suite <testing>`.

 .. _how_to_configure:

 How to Specify Configuration Options